 Docent: Chris Holt, Architect, Artist, and Woodland Planning Commissioner

 Part 2—10:30 AM Tour starts at First and Cross streets in front of Gable Mansion

 COLLEGE STREET PIONEERS AND PRESERVATIONISTS

-College Street has a variety of upscale house styles, including Victorian-era Italianates, Queen Annes, Craftsman Bungalows, and the first Modernist home in Woodland.
-Discover these homes and who lived in them during the early days of Woodland.
+College Street has a variety of upscale house styles, including Victorian-era Italianates, Queen Annes, Craftsman Bungalows, and the first Modernist home built in Woodland in 1912.
+Join docent Barbara Graham, who has intimately studied this neighborhood over the course of leading this fascinating walking tour for many years, for a step back in time to experience Woodland’s formative years.
+Learn about these upscale, renovated houses and who lived in them during the early days of Woodland.
 From a United States Congressman, a bank president, an author and a Women’s Christian Temperance activist, College Street was home to incredibly interesting and influential people.
 Fast forward a generation or two and meet some of the people who live on College Street and continue to preserve these architectural gems for us to enjoy today.

 9:30 AM Tour starts at S/E corner of College & Lincoln streets (historic Woodland Christian Church)